open-sdr/openwifi/doc/app_notes/drv_fpga_dynamic_loading.md

 ./wgd.sh ./drv_and_fpga_MEANINGFUL_POSTFIX.tar.gz
 ```
 In this way, different version/variants of driver/FPGA can be switched by **wgd.sh** without rebooting/power-cycle.

+## Suggested practice to generate driver FPGA variants
+There are several ways to generate variants of the single driver-FPGA package file.
+For example:

+- Switch/create another branch for openwifi and openwifi-hw, work/modify there, then generate the single package file via **drv_and_fpga_package_gen.sh**.
+This package is the branch specific, so renaming the package name to a more meaningful one would be good practice.
+- In the same branch, set different arguments (finally macro definitions in .h and .v files) via conditional compiling to enable/disable different driver and FPGA code blocks/functionalities, then generate the single package file via **drv_and_fpga_package_gen.sh**.
+Rename the package to remind you which conditions are ON/OFF.
+    - Check "Conditional compile by verilog macro" in openwifi-hw README for FPGA design
+    - Input more arguments (max 5) to driver building script "make_all.sh $XILINX_DIR ARCH_BIT".
+Those arguments will be converted to "#define argument" in pre_def.h for driver conditional compiling. **Attention:** **drv_and_fpga_package_gen.sh** currently only call **make_all.sh** without extra arguments.
+If you have conditional compiling arguments, do not forget to put them into **drv_and_fpga_package_gen.sh** as extra arguments of **make_all.sh**.

 ## Detailed full usage info
 Run the "./wgd.sh -h" on board or open wgd.sh to see full usage info: